Content personalization and placeholders

 Where you can use it

-• dynamic URLs in Life Ring Button or Checklist items
+• dynamic URLs in the Life Ring Button or Checklist items ({{$language}} may be helpful in these cases)

-• dynamic salutation in the Checklist title
+• dynamic greetings in the Checklist title

-• personalized announcements, URLs in action buttons included
+• personalized announcements- URLs in action buttons included